sajibcse68/MyDailyLearn/Linux/shellCommands.md

     - 3(1+2) - can execute and write
     - 6(2+4) - can write and read
     ```
-* Position of th digit in value:
+* Position of the digit in value:
     ```
     1 - what owner can
     2 - what users in the file group(class) can